Originally published on the Library of Law & Liberty.

 Liberalism abhors dependence.
 It would not be going too far to say that the essence of liberalism is the elimination of bonds of dependence.
 Certainly dependence often results in tragedy, because when someone on whom you depend lets you down, there is nothing you can do about it.
 That is what dependence means.
 But eliminating these bonds has perverse consequences.
 The feminists who campaigned for liberalized divorce told story after story of women shackled to abusive husbands by financial need.
 Divorce liberated these women from their husbands, but their dependence was not eliminated.
 It was only transferred to their employers or, more often, the state.
 For everyone else, the disruption to the old definition of marriage caused more misery than all the unhappy marriages of the 1950s combined.

 This same allergy to dependence is detectable in the new vogue for Catholic socialism.
-When Pope Francis, in Evangelii Gaudium, writes that “the socioeconomic system is unjust at its root” and that our economic problems are not incidental but “structural,” this inequality between worker and employer is part of the “structure” referred to.
+When Pope Francis, in Evangelii Gaudium, writes that “the socioeconomic system is unjust at its root” and that our economic problems are not incidental but “structural,” this inequality between worker and employer is a major part of the “structure” referred to.
 The Internet statement posted last year by a group of American Christian socialists, the notorious “Tradinista Manifesto,” stated flatly that “livelihood should not depend on the market” and free markets “become vehicles of exploitation when people must sell their labor-power on the market in order to survive.”
 In the case of these young Tradinistas—leaving the Holy Father out of it for the moment—their hostility to the idea of being at the mercy of a boss seems visceral, almost psychological.
-The implicit assumption that there is something intrinsically wrong with being subordinate, frankly, savors of pride.
+The implicit assumption that there is something intrinsically wrong with being subordinate frankly savors of pride.

 Dependence is the natural state of man, from which he cannot escape no matter how hard he tries.
 This is one reason the disabled and the weak enjoy spiritual gifts in such abundance.
 They are forced to confront the truth that the rest of us can conceal from ourselves: that none of us is remotely self-sufficient.
 Some relationships of dependence are part of the natural order, and employer–worker is one of these, no less than husband–wife or ruler–subject.
 Its abuses can be mitigated, but the worker’s fundamental vulnerability cannot be eliminated, as all forms of socialism attempt to do.